 We have been dreaming about living out of a campervan for a while.
-When we had two unplanned weeks in Australia, we decided that it was the perfect time to test it out.
-Renting a campervan was the perfect way to try it without making a huge commitment, plus we could see more of the country this way.
+When we had two unplanned weeks in Australia, we decided it was the perfect time to test it out.
+Renting a campervan in Australia was the ideal way to try it.
+Plus, we could see more of the country this way.
 It was a dream come true to road trip through the Outback and the southern coast of Australia.
-Traveling by campervan is an incredibly unique experience and we would recommend and encourage trying it.
+Traveling by campervan is an incredibly unique experience, and we recommend and encourage you to try it.

-Australia isn’t the only perfect destination for this kind of travel.
-New Zealand, the United States and Canada would all be incredible options as well.
-If you’ve been thinking about renting a campervan for any of your upcoming travels, we wanted to lay out some information to help make your decision.
+Australia is one of many perfect destinations for this kind of travel.
+New Zealand, the United States, and Canada would also be incredible options.
+If you’ve been considering renting a campervan for any of your upcoming travels, we wanted to lay out some information to help make your decision.

 Price of Campervan Rental

-To be honest, it wasn’t as cheap as we thought it would be.
+Honestly, it wasn’t as cheap as we thought it would be.
 There are four factors you should take into consideration when pricing out your trip.
-Our two weeks in the van was more expensive than if we would have just stayed in Melbourne in an AirBnB for two weeks, but we were able to see a lot more by going this route.
-It was worth the money to us since we don’t know when or if we will be back to Australia.
+Our two weeks in the van were more expensive than if we had just stayed in Melbourne in an Airbnb for two weeks, but we could see a lot more by going this route.
+It was worth the money to us since we are still determining when or if we will be back to Australia.
+Here are the four budget items to consider:

 I would recommend two types of insurance for this trip.
-You should always have regular travel insurance to protect the trip itself as well as your luggage and your health (we recommend this provider for that).
+You should always have regular travel insurance to protect the trip itself as well as your luggage and your health.
 On top of that, you need to have insurance for the vehicle.
 We used the insurance provided by Maui because the price was good and it covered what we wanted.
 Just read through all the options and make the decision you feel the most comfortable with.

 Campsites